Here's how to quickly and efficiently bulk delete contacts on your iPhone

 Perhaps it's outdated information for a former work colleague or an old flame.
 Maybe it's the phone number and email for a PR person that you added years ago.
-Regardless, the Contacts app on your iPhone is likely filled with information on people that's out of date or is no longer necessary to keep.
+Regardless, the Contacts app on your iPhone is likely filled with out of date information on people or is no longer necessary to keep.
 In these cases, the ideal solution would be to delete these rogue listings in bulk.
 Unfortunately, Apple doesn't make it possible to remove multiple contacts at once in an efficient manner.

-However, there are two solutions worth considering when it comes to deleting multiple contacts.
+However, there are two solutions worth considering when you want to delete multiple contacts.
 One of these requires using iCloud on your Mac or PC; the other is a third-party app.

 Using iCloud